 Shape the dough into a ball and pop it on a baking sheet.

+Baste: Brush the outside with a mix of melted butter and buttermilk.
 I brush this mixture on the outside every 15 minutes during cooking.

+Bake: The bread takes about 1 hour in the oven.
 We serve this warm with loads of butter smeared on top.
+My crockpot apple butter is great on there too!

-How to make Irish soda bread without buttermilk:
+How to Make Irish Soda Bread without Buttermilk:

 Buttermilk plays an important role in Irish soda bread.
 The baking soda reacts with the acidity of the buttermilk to cause the bread to rise.

 If you don’t have buttermilk, you may substitute fresh milk with 1 tablespoon of white distilled vinegar added to sour the milk.
 Just add the vinegar to the milk and let set for 5 minutes before adding to your flour.
+Easy peasy!

+Yes, it really is!
 This is an old recipe using the most basic of ingredients because they’re cheap and easily found.

 You can slice the loaf into traditional slices or you can cut it into wedges.

+Serve warm with plenty of butter or marmalade.
 This bread is also great for dunking in soup.
 It’s a dense, hearty bread that holds up well.
+It’s perfect at breakfast with a cup of hot tea.

-Pork Tenderloin: Topped with garlic butter!
+- Pork Tenderloin: Topped with garlic butter!

-Corned Beef: The obvious choice here!
+- Corned Beef: The obvious choice here!

-Cabbage Roll Soup: All the flavor of a cabbage roll in soup form.
+- Cabbage Roll Soup: All the flavor of a cabbage roll in soup form.

-Crock Pot Pork Chops: Smothered pork chops in the slow cooker!
+- Crock Pot Pork Chops: Smothered pork chops in the slow cooker!

-Crock Pot Beef Stew: Use the bread to sop up this goodness!
+- Crock Pot Beef Stew: Use the bread to sop up this goodness!

 Irish Soda Bread